G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Sgt.

-In 1861 the 5’6 ½ “blue eyed farmer entered the U.S. Army.
-A notation from the Adjutant General’s Office pertaining to his periods of service reads” “Disabled by mumps resulting in injury the left groin….
+In 1861 Horace M. (henceforth called only Horace), a 5’6 ½ “blue eyed farmer, entered the U.S. Army.
+A notation from the Adjutant General’s Office pertaining to his period of service reads” “Disabled by mumps resulting in injury to the left groin….
 Loss of left testicle, and rupture, May and Aug., 1862.”
-Other notations of significance were Morse completion of his first tour of duty and reenlisting for a second, plus his rise from the rank of private to corporal (6/18/63) and from corporal to sergeant (1/1/65).
+Other notations of significance were Morse’s completion of his first tour of duty and reenlisting for a second, plus his rise from the rank of private to corporal (6/18/63) and from corporal to sergeant (1/1/65).

-“Monroe,” as his obituary referred to him, had been in Snohomish two weeks or less when he was suddenly stricken with erysipelas, an acute streptococcus disease characterized by high fever and localized reddening of the skin, and died at home.
+“Monroe,” as his obituary referred to him, had been in Snohomish two weeks or less when he was suddenly stricken with erysipelas, an acute streptococcus disease characterized by high fever and localized reddening of the skin.
+He died at home on 4/21/07.
+Burial was/is in the Grand Army Of The Republic (G.A.R.)
+Cemetery then located near - and now inside the city limits of - the community of Snohomish.

-Aged 70 years at death on 4/21/1907, the former Union soldier was receiving a $12 per month government disability stipend.
-Following her husband’s death Maria Morse remained in Snohomish.
-She died in late August, 1927 at the age of 78 years.
+Following her husband’s death Maria remained in Snohomish.
+She died there in late August, 1927 at the age of 78 years.
+She was/is buried beside Horace.

 Elizabeth Morse Greenlee